brunocuevas/a2md/README.md

 - torch
 - torchani (1.2)

-We provide a "requirements.txt" to ease installation through pip.
+We provide a Python Environment to ease installation.

 ## Contact